-American playwright, actor, director and artist.
+American playwright, screenwriter, actor, director and artist.
 A leading U.S. playwright in the '30s, his works are marked by a strong social conscience which grew out of the Great Depression.
 His most notable novels include "Waiting for Lefty," 1935, "Awake and Sing," 1935 and "Golden Boy," 1937.

-Odets grew up in the Bronx, NY and left high school to become an actor.
+Odets grew up in the Bronx, New York and left high school to become an actor.
 Turning his attention to play writing, at age 25 he became a member of The Group Theatre in New York where his searing dramas earned him the reputation as the most gifted of the American social-protest dramatists of the '30s.
 While he is best known for the play "Awake and Sing," his first full-length drama about struggles and eventual rebellion of a financially destitute Jewish family, "The Golden Boy," 1937, after receiving critical and popular acclaim, ran for 250 performances.